Background pattern

 Adults

-Children and adolescents from 4 to 17 years of age with a body weight of 30 kg or more
+Children and adolescents from 4 to 17 years of age with a weight of 30 kg or more

-No applicable
+Not applicable

-Age or Body Weight
+Age or body weight

 How much and how often should it be taken?